Darter90/MockitoCompendium/Arrange_Act_Assert.md

 }
 ````

-That's all... this is an example of how an Unit Test must be writen and intended
+That's all... this is an example of how Unit Tests must be written and intended.

 ---